edm00se/blog/_drafts/2015-12-08-task-runners-pt3-gulp.md

 [Gulp](http://gulpjs.com/) advertises that they want to help you "automate and enhance your workflow", which I believe both Grunt and gulp do, but gulp certainly has caught my attention.

 #### Installing
 Like Grunt, gulp is Node-based and installable via npm.
-You can install it (globally) with `npm install -g gulp`; to install it into a project (as a development dependency), we drop the global flag and add the save-dev flag, as such `npm install gulp --save-dev`.
+You can install it (globally) with `npm install -g gulp`; to install it into a project (as a development dependency, which you should do), we drop the global flag and add the save-dev flag, as such `npm install gulp --save-dev`.
 The latter will save it into the `package.json` which ensures that any cloning of the repository will easily ensure its availability, with any dependencies, via `npm install`.

 #### Gulpfile Basic Structure and Example
 As before, I'll focus mostly on the jshint plugin for demonstrative purposes, then I'll combine things at the end to compare my `Gruntfile.js` and my `gulpfile.js`.